-Moreover, removing relative consumption effects from the model leads to lower steady-state values of the three leverage measures for the middle class, as well as the debt-to-income ratio for the economy as a whole.
-Additionally, excluding securitization from the model yields higher simulated steady-state values of the debt-service-to-income ratio for the middle class, the debt-to-asset ratio for rentiers, and the debt-to-income ratio for workers.
+higher simulated steady-state values of the debt-service-to-income ratio for the middle class, the debt-to-asset ratio for rentiers, and the debt-to-income ratio for workers.
 Nevertheless, the latter scenario also results in a lower steady-state value of the debt-to-income ratio for the middle class, rentiers, and the economy as a whole.
 These results replicate the empirical finding that the period of securitization was associated with increased financial fragility for the economy.

 Furthermore, comparing the baseline model results with the reduced specification in which the middle class is excluded leads to lower simulated steady-state values of the Gini index for income at 0.54, but higher values for the Gini coefficient for wealth at 0.86.
-Additionally, the reduced specification without the middle class yields a lower simulated value of the steady-state debt-to-income ratio for the economy.
-The middle class in the baseline model is distinguished by the presence of leveraged housing on their balance sheets.
+Additionally, the reduced specification without the middle class yields a higher simulated value of the steadystate debt-to-income ratio for the economy.
+The middle class in the baseline model is distinguished by the presence of housing on their balance sheets.
 Consequently, the finding of higher wealth inequality in the reduced specification without the middle class indicates that homeownership has an equalizing effect on wealth distribution among households.
 However, it simultaneously contributes to greater macroeconomic instability and higher income inequality in the context of financial sector transformation, as evidenced by the lower simulated values of the steady-state Gini index for income and the debt-to-income ratio for the economy in the reduced model.
 These results suggest that the dichotomous classification of households typically encountered in stock-flow consistent models obscures some channels of macroeconomic instability and personal income distribution.

 Moreover, the model results reveal that due to disparities in debt accumulation motives across households, household leverage needs to be analyzed holistically.
 Each measure of financial fragility captures a different aspect of indebtedness and does not represent the true capacity of households to handle financial distress when analyzed by itself.
-Importantly, the analysis finds that inclusion of the socially determined component in the loan demand function of the middle class raises their leverage, which increases macroeconomic instability33.
+Importantly, the analysis finds that inclusion of the socially determined component in the loan demand function of the middle class raises their leverage, which increases macroeconomic instability30.
+Consequently, the present analysis considering the different motives for debt holdings, together with the structural conditions of asset accumulation, is instrumental in understanding the implications of rising indebtedness for financial fragility for individual households and at